 Our pediatric orthopedic physicians ensure injuries to the growth plates are factored into treatment.
 Our physicians understand the impact growth plates may have on a child’s development, and we ensure your child has the best possible outcome.
 Many activities can cause elbow fractures in children, but falling from jungle gyms are by far the primary source.
 Other common activities that cause elbow injuries include gymnastics, football, jumping on beds, and rough play.
 Signs that your child may have a broken elbow include:

 One of our pediatric orthopedic physicians will first evaluate your child’s arm for signs of damage to the nerves and blood vessels around the elbow joint.
 While damage to these structures is uncommon, it is important to know if there is a problem.
 Injuries to the blood supply of the arm may necessitate early surgical intervention.

 At Medical City Children’s Orthopedic and Spine Specialists, we use an X-ray machine to diagnose elbow fractures.
 In more severe injuries, the fracture may easily be seen on an X-ray image, but it is not uncommon to have certain types of joint fractures that do not show up.
-Unlike normal broken bones, growth plate fractures may not show up on an x-ray.
-Therefore, one of our pediatric physicians may request an x-ray of the opposite elbow to compare the difference.
-Often the only sign of a broken elbow in a child is swelling seen on x-ray.
-In this case, the elbow should be treated as having a break.
+Unlike normal broken bones, growth plate fractures may not show up on X-ray images.
+Therefore, one of our pediatric physicians may request an X-ray exam of the opposite elbow to compare the difference.
+Often the only sign of a broken elbow in a child is swelling seen on X-ray images.
+In this case, the elbow should be treated as having a broken bone.

-Our board-certified physicians treat growth plates in growing bones
+Our board-certified physicians treat growth plates in growing bones.

 “Since elbow fractures are often seen around the growth plate area, there is a chance of injury to the growth plate.
 Our pediatric orthopedic physicians have the expertise to treat growth plate injuries and we watch the child over time to ensure their growth plate has not been injured.”
+Shyam Kishan, MD

-Call 214-556-0590 to make an appointment.
+Call 214-556-0590 for an appointment.

 Comprehensive services for children from birth through adolescence at three convenient locations: Dallas, Frisco and McKinney.